 Financial Reasons For Legal Separation

-Pensions, Health Insurance, Social Security, etc
+Pensions, Health Insurance, Social Security, etc.

 After ten years of marriage, a spouse is entitled to a greater share of Social Security benefits.
-For couples on the cusp of a decade, this provides motivation to put off divorce.
+For couples on the cusp of a decade, this provides motivation to put off a divorce.

 Military pensions and other retirement benefits often have similar regulations.
 These are powerful reasons to stay married.